thienqc/capcuu/100 Reference notes/Sỏi thận ở người lớn.md

 For most nonpregnant patients, we prefer noncontrast, low-radiation-dose computed tomography (CT) of the abdomen and pelvis; it has high diagnostic accuracy, reliably detects hydronephrosis, and describes stone size and location for treatment planning.

 Pregnancy should be excluded prior to imaging; ultrasound of the kidneys and bladder is the preferred modality for pregnant patients.
-(See ["Kidney stones in adults: Diagnosis and acute management of suspected nephrolithiasis", section on 'Diagnostic imaging'](https://www.uptodate.com/contents/kidney-stones-in-adults-diagnosis-and-acute-management-of-suspected-nephrolithiasis?sectionName=Diagnostic+imaging&topicRef=141448&anchor=H3784670783&source=kpp#H3784670783).)
+(See [[https://www.uptodate.com/contents/kidney-stones-in-adults-diagnosis-and-acute-management-of-suspected-nephrolithiasis?sectionName=Diagnostic+imaging&topicRef=141448&anchor=H3784670783&source=kpp#H3784670783]].)

 Graphics